Includes license requirements for key professional services that are open to U.S. service providers.

 Republic of Cyprus:

 The recognition of skills and qualifications acquired by EU citizens in EU Member States is the responsibility of EU Member States, as per article 165 of the Treaty on the Functioning of the EU (TFEU).
-Similarly, recognition of skills and qualification earned in third countries is also a national responsibility.
+Similarly, recognition of skills and qualifications earned in third countries is also a national responsibility.
 However, the European Commission takes initiative to facilitate recognition procedures.

 - Recognition of professional qualifications obtained in one Member State for the purposes of access and pursuit of regulated professions in another Member State is subject to Directive 2005/36.

-- Recognition of qualifications for academic purposes in the higher education sector, including school-leaving certificates is subject to the Lisbon Recognition Convention.
+- Recognition of qualifications for academic purposes in the higher education sector, including school-leaving certificates, is subject to the Lisbon Recognition Convention.
 The ENIC-NARIC network provides advice on (cross-border) recognition of these qualifications.

 The “Your Europe” website maintains a web page dedicated to helping citizens identify the regulated professions and what documents are needed for their recognition in each Member State.
 Please see: Recognition of Professional Qualification, and also the European Commission’s guidance on the Free movement of professionals.